Image splice of an old black and white photo of Old Main building in to a new color photo of the same building

 A time for provisional decisions

-We don’t want the question of what to do with our teacher candidates to be an unresolved problem on the bottom of the to-do list of our school partners.
-We want to be part of the solution to the challenges high on that list.
+Superintendents and principals are measuring out six-foot-long spaces between desks and checking inventories of bleach.
+So we don’t want the question of what to do with our ASU teacher candidates to be an unresolved problem on the lower third of the to-do list of our school partners.
+We want to be part of the solution to the challenges already high on that list.

 Read more